Petraeus promises villagers US will rebuild what it has knocked down

 Some of the farmers said they’d heard the military’s spiel before only to watch coalition forces abandon this traditional Taliban stronghold, and they questioned Petraeus about whether the military would be here for the long term.

 “We’ve seen you come and go before,” one farmer told him.
 “I want to know you’re going to stay.”

 Petraeus brought up the commitments pledged at the NATO summit last month to stay in Afghanistan until 2014, and one of the farmers surprised him by nodding and saying, yes, in Lisbon.

-When Tarok Kalacheh’s elder approached with a broad smile, Petraeus embraced him and schmoozed “I’m going to tell President Karzai I ran into you when I was out here.”
+When Tarok Kolache’s elder approached with a broad smile, Petraeus embraced him and said “I’m going to tell President Karzai I ran into you when I was out here.”

 He assured the elder the military was going to repair all the damage that had been done to his village.